JSn1nj4/ElliotDerhay.com/README.md

 This project's `.env` uses the `file` cache store.
 But Laravel 11.x's default cache store is `database`.
 Feel free to change this or comment it out to use the default.

-If you _do_ want to use the `database` cache store, make sure to run migrations first.
-There are some helper functions in this project that use caching under the hood, so the `cache` table needs to exist ahead of time.

 ---

 [Changelog](CHANGELOG.md)